Dividend tax: Other countries

 In Singapore, there is no dividend tax.

 In Slovakia, tax residents' income from dividends is not subject to income taxation in the Slovak Republic pursuant to Article 12 Section 7 Letter c) for legal entities and to Article 3 Section 2 Letter c) for individual entities of Income Tax Act No. 595/2003 Coll. as amended.
 This applies to dividends from profits relating to the calendar year 2004 onwards (regardless of when the dividends were actually paid out).
 Before that, dividends were taxed as normal income.
 The stated justification is that tax at 19 percent has already been paid by the company as part of its corporation tax (in Slovak "Income Tax for a Legal Entity").
 However, there is no provision for residents to reclaim tax on dividends withheld in other jurisdictions with which Slovakia has a double-taxation treaty.
 Foreign resident owners of shares in Slovak companies may have to declare and pay tax in their local jurisdiction.
 Shares of profits made by investment funds are taxable as income at 19 percent.
 Resident natural persons have to pay 14% of received dividends as health insurance with maximum payment of €14,000, non-resident natural persons and companies are not subject of this "capital gain health tax".

 In South Africa there is a tax of 20% on dividends.

 In Spain, dividends are taxed between 19 and 23%, based on yearly dividend income.
 This tax rate is applicable between 2016 and 2019.

 In Sweden there is a tax of 30% on dividends.

 In Taiwan, the dividends are taken into account in the taxation of one's gross income, though varying from one stock to another, there is a specific deduction rate to the gross income tax if one holds this corresponding stock on the in-dividend date (once per year).
 Beginning from January 2013, there will be an additional 2% "tax" on all dividends, serving as the supplemental premium for the second-generation National Health Insurance (NHI) of Taiwan.

 In Turkey there is an income tax withholding of 20% on dividends.
 Dividend income from foreign sources are taxed at the marginal tax rates.
 As of 2020, highest marginal tax rate is 40%.

 In the United Kingdom, companies pay UK corporation tax on their profits and the remainder can be paid to shareholders as dividends.
-From April 2018, the first £2,000 of dividend income is untaxed, regardless of the taxpayer's other income; dividends above this amount are taxed at 7.5% in basic rate income tax band, 32.5% in higher rate income tax band and 38.1% in additional rate income tax band.
+From April 2018, the first £2,000 of dividend income is untaxed, regardless of the taxpayer's other income; the value of this allowance has since been varied: see Dividend imputation#United Kingdom.
+Dividends above the value of the allowance are taxed at 7.5% in basic rate income tax band, 32.5% in higher rate income tax band and 38.1% in additional rate income tax band.